joepatten/joepatten.github.io/assets/pdfs/math_bootcamp/syllabus_2019.md

 #### Final Exam

 There will be one exam at the end of the course and it is worth 40/100 points.
 The exam will cover all the material covered in the course.
-The exam will be proctored on campus in Hulbert Hall on a date TBA.
+The exam will be proctored on campus in Hulbert Hall on a date TBA (in the week of August 12-16).

 ---